Gurzil: Iohannis

-According to Corippus, the Laguatan of Tripolitania carried a representation of Gurzil in the form of a bull into battle against the Romans when they revolted along with the Austurii in AD 546.
-They regarded Gurzil as the offspring of Amun, presumably the Amun whose temple was at Siwa, and a cow.
-Corippus also mentions idols of wood and metal, presumably also images of Gurzil.
-After several battles the Laguatan and their allies were defeated.
-Ierna, the chief and high priest of the Laguatan, was killed while trying to rescue the image of Gurzil.
-The image was destroyed.
-The combination of royal and priestly functions in Ierna is not otherwise attested among ancient Berbers.
+Gurzil figures prominently in the Iohannis, a Latin poem composed by the poet Corippus in the mid-6th-century.
+According to the poem, the Laguatan of Tripolitania carried a representation of Gurzil in the form of a bull into battle against the Romans when they revolted along with the Austurii in AD 546.
+They regarded Gurzil as the offspring of Ammon, presumably the Ammon whose temple was at Siwa, and a cow.
+Corippus links the cults of Gurzil and Ammon, and in one place refers to "Ammonian Gurzil", elsewhere juxtaposing the two gods.

+Representations of Gurzil are mentioned in several other places in the poem.
+Prior to the fighting, the Byzantine general John Troglita announces that he seeks to destroy a wooden "carved Gurvil".
+After several battles, the Laguatan and their allies were defeated.
+Ierna, the chief of the Laguatan and priest of Gurzil, was killed while trying to rescue the image of the god, which was destroyed.
+Other than Ierna, there is no attestation amongst the Berbers of an individual holding both royal and religious positions in this way.